ismet55555/Ansible-Configure/README.md

 ## Create a Private-Public Key-Pair (if needed)
 1. Install OpenSSH locally (if needed)
-   - `sudo apt-get install openssh-server` (if needed)
+   - `sudo apt-get install openssh-server`
 2. Generate the SSH private-public key-pair
     - `ssh-keygen`
     - Enter some name for the key-pair
-    - Don't need the password unless you are hosting TOP SECRET space tesla alien information
+    - Don't need the password unless you are really worried about the security of this system
     - The key-pair will be saved locally in the `~/.ssh` directory